metal3d/goswitch/README.md

    local-project [dir]:            use [dir] or current directory if [dir] is not
                                    provided to create a local projecct.
-That creates a bin/activate and bin/deactivate to use with 'source' command eg. goswitch local-project /tmp/myproject
+That creates a bin/activate to use with 'source' command eg. goswitch local-project /tmp/myproject

    bash-completion:                set bash completion, please do 'source <(goswitch bash-completion)'